 The series so far are: 1 Boudhanath Stupa, Nepal, 2 Dubai, UAE, 3 Vienna, Austria, 4 Rock of Cashel, Ireland, 5 Lake Tabourie, Australia, 6 Tongariro Crossing Walk, New Zealand, 7 Tupare Garden, New Zealand, 8 McLaren Vale, Australia.

 Trip to Europe 7 September to 8 December 2007

-Going back to Vienna in 2007 seems like a time capsule to me, and it’s not long ago.
+Going back to Vienna, Austria in 2007 seems like a time capsule to me, and it’s not long ago.
 I’d read John Irving’s first novel Setting free the bears years ago and it had alerted me that Vienna might be a cool place to visit.
 Yet, it had never risen to my priority list.